Lindsay Lohan’s See-Through Dress Sparks Instagram Freakout In ‘The Masked Singer’ Video

 “She’s slaying I’m slaying,” another wrote.

-Lindsay’s update today may have seen a bit of a meltdown, but it likewise generated a high turnout in terms of likes: over 8,500 were clocked within the first 20 minutes of the video going live, with the same time frame also netting Lindsay’s video over 32,000 views.
+Lindsay’s update today may have seen a bit of a meltdown, but it likewise generated a high turnout in terms of likes.
+More than 8,500 were clocked within the first 20 minutes of the video going live, and with the same time frame also netting Lindsay’s video over 32,000 views.

 “Worth your weight in gold,” one fan remarked with what was likely a reference to the regal-hued outfit.